ilariacriv/MatrixMultiplication/OpenMP/readmeOpenMp.txt

 NxN Matrix multiplication in OpenMp

-Given dim=N
+Given dim the matrix dimension

 Compile: gcc -fopenmp matrixopenMP.c -o mat
-Execute with SLURM: sbatch ./launcher_openmp.sh <number of nodes> <matrix dim>
+Execute with SLURM: sbatch ./launcher_openmp.sh <number of process> <dim>

 Tests:

 Execute: ./tester.sh <dim>

-This script will schedule all the test for weak and strong scalability. dim should be the dimension to use for the strong scalability.
+This script will schedule all the test for weak and strong scalability. dim should be the dimension you want to test for the strong scalability.

-Each time is calculated 3 times, you should modify the scripts with more iteration in order to have higher accuracy.
+Each test is calculated 10 times, you should calculate the average

-Time calculation for strong scalbility will be in: strong.out Time calculation for weak scalbility will be in: weak.out Time calculation for sequential resolution will be in: seq.out
+Time calculation output for strong scalbility will be in: strong.out Time calculation output for weak scalbility will be in: weak.out Time calculation output for sequential resolution will be in: seq.out